 15 ways to save money on buprenorphine treatment

-- updated June 2013 -
+- updated May 2014 -

-3. Buy drug test kits online – Most physicians conduct urine tests for illicit drugs at each office visit.
+4. Buy drug test kits online – Most physicians conduct urine tests for illicit drugs at each office visit.

 Often, the urine is sent to a lab for processing, this can be expensive.
 If the physician is willing, the patient can

 purchase drug test kits online for under $10.
-This could save hundreds depending on how often and how many drugs are tested for. source-2
+This could save hundreds depending on how often and how many drugs are tested for.

-4. Third-party prescription discount cards – There are a number of discount cards available from sources
+5. Third-party prescription discount cards – There are a number of discount cards available from sources

 discount rate.
 Details

-5. Insurance – If the physician doesn't accept private insurance, claims can be submitted to the insurer for direct reimbursement.
+6. Addiction Treatment Insurance – If the physician doesn't accept private insurance, claims can be submitted to the insurer for direct reimbursement.
 Check the insurer's website for the self-reimbursement forms or contact the insurer's claims department for the proper forms and instructions.
 Many patients do this successfully as many physicians do not accept insurance.
 More on insurance

-6. Suboxone Film® Manufacturer's free meds program – Each physician may have up to 3 qualifying patients on the free meds program, but the manufacturer limits the total monthly applicants.
+7. Suboxone Film® Manufacturer's free meds program – Each physician may have up to 3 qualifying patients on the free meds program, but the manufacturer limits the total monthly applicants.
 A physician must also agree to participate in the program.
 The patient receives a card to present at the pharmacy for the medication, which is an improvement over the old program that shipped the medication to the physician.
 Details

 free medication and free medical care, although the patient will be subject to whatever conditions are set up in the study.
-Look for open label Phase IV studies because that means the medication is already FDA approved and you will know what medication is being provided.
+Look for open label Phase IV studies which means the medication is already FDA approved and you will know what medication is being provided.

-13. Referral fee – Some physicians will provide a referral fee or discount when patients are directly referred to treatment.
+13. Physician Referral fee – Some physicians will provide a referral fee or discount when patients are directly referred to treatment.